mk-fg/reliable-discord-client-irc-daemon/README.rst

 raised here in `issue-18`_ (check out other links there too), which seem to have gone away within a week.

+At least one person in that issue thread also reported being asked for phone account verification for roughly same reason about a week after that, so maybe "suspicious activity" triggering for 3p clients haven't really gone away.

 As another datapoint - Cordless_ client developer's acc apparently got blocked for ToS violation when initiating private chats.
 This client doesn't have such functionality, but maybe one should be more careful with private chats anyway,